bernardoNerba/NERBA-Backoffice/README.md

 };
 ```

-7. Start the Application Use the .NET Aspire orchestrator to run all services:
+7. Start the Application, use the .NET Aspire orchestrator to run all services:

 ```bash
 dotnet run --project NERBABO.Backend/NERBABO.AppHost